thejoshwolfe/poaf/README.md

 then concatenated to the archive once the Data Region is complete.

-When reading an archive, it is possible to read just the `ArchiveHeader` and Data Region, and then predict every remaining byte in the archive, after decompression.
+When reading an archive, it is possible to read just the `ArchiveHeader` and Data Region, and then predict every remaining byte in the archive (the Index Region and `ArchiveFooter`), after decompression.
 Any deviation from such a prediction would be a violation of the spec.

 ### Regions